 This means applying a rigorous and repeatable formula to the process.
 We can break the research process down into three key elements.

 i.
 Break the Question Down

-The research process begins with the student closely examining the writing prompt or question that instructs them to write an information report.
+The research process begins with the student examining the writing prompt or question that instructs them to write an information report.

-Students need to analyze the specific wording carefully, isolate the keywords and terms, and place these at the center of their research efforts by constantly referring back to them to avoid going off on any irrelevant tangents.
+Students need to analyze the specific wording carefully, isolate the keywords and terms, and place these at the center of their research efforts by constantly referring back to them to avoid going off on irrelevant tangents.

 Students should carefully respond to all parts of the report writing prompt.
-Often, there is more than one thing asked of them, and they must ensure that they respond to each part of the prompt thoroughly in their completed information report.
+Often, there is more than one thing asked of them, and they must ensure they respond to each part of the prompt thoroughly in their completed information report.

 ii.
 Define the Audience

 The audience is a critical player in the report-writing process.
 Students must clearly define their report’s intended audience before going any further in the writing process.